m3db/m3/site/content/faqs/troubleshooting.md

 If you're using the commitlog bootstrapper, and it seems to be slow, ensure that snapshotting is enabled for your namespace.
 Enabling snapshotting will require a node restart to take effect.

-If an m3db node hasn't been able to snapshot for a while, or is stuck in the commitlog bootstrapping phase for a long time due to accumulating a large number of commitlogs, consider using the peers bootstrapper.
+If an m3db node hasn't been able to snapshot for awhile, or is stuck in the commitlog bootstrapping phase for a long time due to accumulating a large number of commitlogs, consider using the peers bootstrapper.
 In situations where a large number of commitlogs need to be read, the peers bootstrapper will outperform the commitlog bootstrapper (faster and less memory usage) due to the fact that it will receive already-compressed data from its peers.
 Keep in mind that this will only work with a replication factor of 3 or larger and if the nodes peers are healthy and bootstrapped.
 Review the [bootstrapping guide](/docs/operational_guide/bootstrapping_crash_recovery) for more information.

 ## Nodes a crashing with memory allocation errors, but there's plenty of available memory